Svetasv logo

 Ch 3 belong to Period 1.
 The sins and punishment of Judah and Jerusalem during the First Jewish–Roman War, with a focus on the sins of the leaders and the women.

 Ch 4 Vs 1 appears to belong to Period 3.
-The rapture results in a disproportionately larger population of women than men. ( Though this verse comes immediately after the passage on the vanity of the women of Jerusalem in Ch.
-3, we do not believe it applies to them, as the women in 70AD were either killed or taken into slavery.)
+Reformed women seek to associate with righteous men to mitigate their disgrace - see commentary below. ( Though this verse comes immediately after the passage on the vanity of the women of Jerusalem in Ch.
+3, we do not believe it applies to them, as the women in 70AD were either killed or taken into slavery.
+Also, we need a passage about Period 3 here to complete the cryptochiasmus.)

 Ch 4 Vs 2-6 belong to Period 2.
-Christ will reign through his elect in the New Israel.
+Christ will reign over a glorious New Israel.

 Original text